 Istanbul’s Old City (Sultanahmet) was the capital of the Roman, Byzantine and Ottoman empires.
 Sultanahmet offers great opportunities for those who want to take photos in Istanbul with its magnificent historical buildings.

 The museums in Sultanahmet, the old city of Istanbul, are very crowded in spring and summer.
-In order not to get stuck in the long queues, you may want to consider taking the Istanbul Museum Pass.
+In order not to get stuck in the long queues, you may want to consider purchasing the Museum Pass Istanbul.

 3. Shopping at the Grand Bazaar